Confederation Beach Park

 Confederation Beach Park (known as Confederation Park until 2016) is a Tourist Area/Park in Hamilton, Ontario.
 The park includes: Wild Waterworks, an outdoor waterpark; Adventure Village, an amusement centre with laser tag, bumper cars and an 18-hole mini golf course; and a fast food diner restaurant with a 1950s motif called Hutch's.
 There is also a restaurant/entertainment centre called Barangas on the Beach.
-There is an observation tower, a beachfront restaurant, a swimming pool, beach and trail, and a go-kart track.
+There is an observation tower, a beachfront restaurant, a swimming pool, a beach and a trail, and a go-kart track.
+The city maintains a pickleball court at the east end of the park.
 There was a full-sized amusement park until 1978.
-It is also the namesake for nearby planned GO train station, Confederation GO Station.
+It is also the namesake for the nearby GO train station, Confederation GO Station.